Quick Tips for Setting Up a Drum Room

 It’s important to treat any doors to your drum room.
 Anywhere air can travel, sound can also travel.
 Because of this, sealing off the door to your room will help to reduce the amount of sound capable of escaping your space.
 Isolé can also be a great option for door treatment, helping to provide mass and density to the door to your drum room.

 Following these tips will help to improve your drum room for yourself, and all those around you.
-For additional questions on treating a drum room, please feel free to reach out to any of our Acoustic Specialists!
+For additional questions on treating a drum room, please feel free to give our Acoustic Specialists a call at (866)505-6883.